LS102-summer2023/project-mishikakansal/writing/outline.md

 Step 2: Create research questions to address the gaps in the literature by identifying them.

-Step 3: Collecting and analysing the data to answer the research question
+Step 3: Collecting and analyzing the data to answer the research question

 Step 4: Developing and testing NLP models for preventing phishing attacks

-Step 5: Evaluating the model and its effectiveness and comparing it with the current cybersecurity techniques and tools.
+Step 5: Evaluating the model and its effectiveness and comparing it with current cybersecurity techniques and tools.

 Step 6: Identifying the ethical considerations while using the NLP model and assessing them.